CharaChorder/docs/docs/Master Forge.rst

   :alt: The Numeric Layer

 The A2 layer, sometimes referred to as the “number layer”, is accessible with the :doc:`A2 access key<CharaChorder Keys>`.
-In the above :ref:`graphic<CCEnglish Layout>`, you’ll see this labeled as “num-shift.”
+In the :ref:`M4 English layout<M4English Layout>`, you’ll see this labeled as “②”.
 In the `Device Manager <https://charachorder.io/config/layout/>`__, this key has the name “Numeric Layer (Left)” and “Numeric Layer (Right)”, one for each :ref:`digitizer<Master Forge:The Digitizers>`.

 By default, the A2 Layer is accessible by pressing and holding either pinky finger outwards, that is, west on the left pinky or east on the right pinky.
 You do not have to hold them both, only one is required.
-Any key that is on the A2 Layer can only be accessed by pressing and holding the A2 Layer access key along with the target key.
-You do not need to :doc:`chord<Chords>` the keys together; it’s only required that the A2 Layer access key is pressed while the target key is pressed.
+Any key that is on the A2 Layer can only be accessed by pressing and holding the :doc:`A2 access key<CharaChorder Keys>` along with the target key.
+You do not need to :doc:`chord<Chords>` the keys together; it’s only required that the :doc:`A2 access key<CharaChorder Keys>` is pressed while the target key is pressed.

 .. note::
    EXAMPLE: On the M4 English layout, you can access the number